Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Worship in the tradition of the Manifold Horizon is split into its various Moments.
 The Moments of the Manifold Horizon are as diverse as they are numerous: Cadmer, Moment of Calculation; Zaori, Moment of Magic Wine; Pharru, Moment of Forgotten Snow; Tekke Shesim, Moment of Memory; Tekke Vogu; Moment of the Hidden and Lost; Moment of Doves; Moment of Desiccation.
 Monks fully dedicated to such moments may learn thaumaturgic abilities associated with each.
 A monk of Tekke Vogu, for example, is utterly enfolded in the Moment, giving them the power to uncover a hidden truth in exchange for something forcably and painfully hidden from them about their self, their past, or even parts of their physical bodies; their dedicate also leaves them totally unseen.
 Monks of Zaori, on the other hand, may experience visions upon drinking certain liquids.
 Those monks dedicated to the Moment of Desiccation possess the power to turn blood to ash, among other abilities.

-The Manifold Horizon is primarily a Teshi religion, so any worshippers to have successfully arived in New Crobuzon will have come very far indeed, since Tesh lies on the far South West side of the contient from New Crobuzon.
+The Manifold Horizon is primarily a Teshi religion, so any worshippers to have successfully arived in New Crobuzon will have come very far indeed, since Tesh lies on the far south-west side of the contient from New Crobuzon.

 ---